qijianpeng/time-requirement-for-services/README.md

 # Time Requirement for Services (Application/Software end-to-end latency)
-I've found its a challengeable game for recording the numerous services with their time constraint.
+I've found it a challenging game for recording the numerous services with their time constraint.
 However, recording these things may be very useful for the design of the algorithms and systems.
-So, if you are interesting in this repo, we can together improve it.
+So, if you are interested in this repo, we can together improve it.

-These delay bounds can be used in, but not limited:
+These delay bounds can be used in, but not limited to:
-- TSN (Time-Sensitive Network), which requires the end-to-end latency no more than a given threshold.
+- TSN (Time-Sensitive Network), which requires end-to-end latency no more than a given threshold.